Oluwatobiloba2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello will set the mode of file
+chmod --reference olleh hello will set mode of the file